nintexplatform/nwc-solution-starter/docs/build.md

 |mpnId|Your Microsoft Partner Network ID.|

-## Configure package for SharePoint Online Only:
+## Configure package for SharePoint Online only:
   - Update Node version.
   - Configure the package to use more recent frameworks, libraries.
   - Retrieve the additional files that would normally be uploaded to a CDN.